 08 of 08

-Reassemble the faucet by threading the valve stem assembly into the faucet body and tightening it securely with pliers.
+Thread the valve stem assembly into the faucet body, and tighten it securely with pliers.
 Reinstall the handle and cap.
-Turn on the water supply and check the faucet for leaks.
+Turn on the water supply, and check the faucet for leaks.